Baked to Perfection: Creating an Inbound Marketing Strategy From Scratch

 The list of on-site changes is rather large and therefore we won’t go into full details in this post.

-Once you have developed an on-site blog and content strategy you can begin expanding your reach to outside blogs and offer content contributions as well as beginning to build relationships within the community.
+Once you have developed an on-site blog and inbound marketing strategy you can begin expanding your reach to outside blogs and offer content contributions as well as beginning to build relationships within the community.

 One great way to do this is to engage on the blogs that you would want to contribute to in the form of blog comments.